Diversity and Inclusion

 - Advance the Bank's strategic objectives

-Currently the Bank has four formally recognized ERGs:
+Currently the Bank has five formally recognized ERGs:

 - Boston Fed Friends, Allies, Coming Together (A1-FACT)